deuts/caddy/README.md

 ```

 ### Edit `compose.yml`
-Make the necessary changes to the environments:
+Rename `_compose.yml` to `compose.yml` and make the necessary changes to the environments:
 ```yml
     environment:
       - CLOUDFLARE_API_TOKEN=<ENTER YOUR TOKEN HERE>